 The first thing to consider before choosing the support type is the skills required for performing a task; this is because different tasks sometimes require different skills for them to be performed.
 The skills determine the support type for handling processes based on RPA

 Compatibility is not a problem when it comes to RPA, and this is because the RPA can be easily adjusted to fit the organization’s processes because of its flexibility.

 For testing a large data set and multiple data sets, automation should be done after a specific interval, but for repetitive tasks, automation is carried out at once.

 The RPA is a highly secure and reliable tool, this is because it covers a wide scope and provides information on the environment.

 For an RPA project, these are the steps involved;

-For the success of an Automation testing, you need to consider the defect detection ratio and cost change in cost module operation.
+For the success of Automation testing, you need to consider the defect detection ratio and cost change in cost module operation.

 Screen scraping is used for decoding screen data.
-It captures bitmap data from the screen, compares with existing data to verify it, and finally decodes it.
+It captures bitmap data from the screen, compares it with existing data to verify it, and finally decodes it.

 The RPA is used in various sectors today, because of its many benefits.
 It can be found in the insurance, healthcare, and telecommunication sectors today because of how easily it carries out transactions quickly and error-free.